mrozycki/rustmas/animations/README.md

 Your own animations
 -------------------

-The recommended way to create your own animations is to make a copy of the `animation-template-wasm` crate in the root of this project, make appropriate changes to the code and the manifest file, and then package it using the provided `crabwrap` utility, which you can install with:
+The recommended way to create your own animations is to make a copy of the `animation-template` crate in the root of this project, make appropriate changes to the code and the manifest file, and then package it using the provided `crabwrap` utility, which you can install with: